top of page

 A_Pole and Line fishing in action in the

-100+ countries around the globe are using MSP to manage their ocean economies.
+100+ countries around the globe are using Marine Spatial Planning to manage their ocean spaces.

 LINKS &